 Originally, billed as the nameless faceless foes to hero Luke Skywalker in Star Wars: Episode IV - A New Hope stormtroopers are a symbol of the Empire's ambition of ruling over the galaxy.

-In anticipation of Solo: A Star Wars Story we're taking a look at some of cinema's all-time recognizable soldiers as Valley Box marches into the similarities between stormtroopers and wooden crates!
+In celebration of May 4th, we're taking a look at some of cinema's all-time recognizable soldiers as Valley Box marches into the similarities between stormtroopers and wooden crates!

 Stormtroopers wear armor constructed from plastoid laid over a black body glove.
 The outer shell is made up of 18 overlapping composite plates and is specifically designed to disperse energy to deflect blaster bolts.
 The body glove is a form-fitted full-body piece of clothing.
 This armor represented some of the best in the Empire and is dreaded by rebel freedom fighters.

 The outer box is specifically designed to disperse energy from an impact to protect the cargo housed inside.
 Additionally, for parts susceptible to corrosion a vapor barrier bag can be added for form-fitting full-coverage protection.